-Notes to Realized Pay for 2016 Table
+Notes to Realized Pay for 2017 Table

-(1) Reflects amounts earned based on fiscal 2016 performance.

-(2) Reflects the aggregate value of stock awards and stock options that vested during fiscal 2016.
-The value of vested stock awards is calculated by multiplying the number of shares vested by the closing price of our Class A Stock on the vesting date.

-(3) Represents the percentage of Total Compensation in the Realized Pay for Fiscal 2016 Table to Total Compensation (column j) in the Summary Compensation Table.
+- (1) Reflects amounts earned based on fiscal 2017 performance. - (2) Reflects the aggregate value of stock awards and stock options that were awarded in prior years and vested during fiscal 2017 and are shown here to present a clear picture of total currently earned executive compensation.
+The value of vested stock awards is calculated by multiplying the number of shares vested by the closing price of our Class A Stock on the vesting date. - (3) Represents the percentage of Total Compensation in the Realized Pay for Fiscal 2017 Table to Total Compensation (column j) in the Summary Compensation Table.